Why we need to look out for each other

 Worse still, the reports highlight how bloody hard it is to actually get mental health support out in the bush compared to the city.

 But here’s the thing: those headlines talk a lot about "the agricultural sector," but this isn't just a farming issue.
 It’s a people issue.
-And if we are being completely honest, it’s a bloke issue.
+And if we are being completely honest, it’s also a bloke issue.

 It’s not just the farm

-Whether you are running a multi-generation broadacre farm, operating a small business in town, or working a wage for someone else, stress doesn't discriminate.
+Whether you are running a multi-generation broadacre farm, operating a business in town, or working a wage for someone else, stress doesn't discriminate.

 As blokes, we are notoriously terrible at talking about the stuff that’s actually bothering us.
-We will happily yarn for two hours at the yards or over the counter about the price of fuel, the lack of rain, or how the local footy team went on the weekend.
+We will happily yarn for two hours at the yards or over the counter about the price of fuel, the lack of rain, or how your footy team went on the weekend.
 But the second things get heavy closer to home?
 We shut down.
 We bottle it up, put our heads down, and figure we can just work our way out of it.

 You don’t have to be staring down a drought to feel overwhelmed.
 Juggling the bills, worrying about the future, or just feeling flat and exhausted is more than enough.